ESWARSATHA/studio/PRESENTATION.md

 "From learning data literacy in the Analytics dashboard to collaborating in the Community Hub, Artisan AI is a complete educational ecosystem.
 By harnessing generative AI, we're not just creating tools; we're building confidence, fostering entrepreneurship, and ensuring that India's rich artistic heritage doesn't just survive, but *thrives* in the digital age.

 **Artisan AI: Preserving Tradition.
 Empowering Futures.**"

+**Director's Notes:**
+*   **Pacing:** Starts quick with the montage, then slows down for the final, powerful emotional shots.
+*   **Camera:** The final shot should be a direct, eye-level medium close-up.
+The artisan should look empowered and proud, breaking the fourth wall to connect with the viewer.
+*   **Music:** The music should reach its emotional peak, full of hope and inspiration.
+*   **Emotion:** The core emotional journey of the video: from struggle to empowerment and pride.
+This final scene must deliver the emotional payoff.
 ---